 If the epidural injection is given in the neck, more serious complications, such as spinal cord injury, stroke, or death, are possible if the needle is placed incorrectly.

-Your doctor will use imaging guidance, however, to minimize these risks.
+However, your doctor will use imaging guidance and a sterile technique to minimize these risks.

 What are the limitations of Epidural Injection?